About

 All applicants to PT must submit the Queen’s Physical Therapy Personal Information Form.
 This consists of these 4 questions, completed in the application:

-- Briefly describe other relevant activities that provide evidence of your involvement and leadership in increasing the well-being of individuals, groups or society in general.
-Include any awards for community service.
+- Briefly describe other experiences that provide evidence of your involvement and leadership in increasing the well-being of individuals, groups or society.
+How did these experiences contribute to your decision to pursue a career in physical therapy.

 The content of this Personal Information Form must be written by you, the applicant, and must accurately represent your experiences.
 We reserve the right to contact the facilities you mention to check the validity of your submission.